Tyrone Corbin: Coaching career

 After his playing career, Corbin spent one season with the Charleston Lowgators of the NBDL as a player mentor.
 Corbin was hired by Scott Layden, then general manager of the New York Knicks, as manager of Knicks player development for the 2003–04 season.
 In 2004, he went to the Utah Jazz, spending seven years as an assistant coach under Jerry Sloan before eventually succeeding Sloan as head coach in 2011.

 On April 21, 2014, the Jazz announced that they had elected not to offer Corbin a new contract.
-Afterwards he became an assistant coach of the Sacramento Kings and on December 15, 2014, he was promoted to interim head coach after Mike Malone was fired.
+Afterwards he became an assistant coach of the Sacramento Kings and on December 15, 2014, he was promoted to interim head coach after Michael Malone was fired.
 On February 12, 2015, he was relieved of his head coaching duties by the Kings, choosing to continue working with the organization as an advisor to the front office.

-On June 25, 2016, two days after the 2016 NBA Draft ended, the Phoenix Suns announced that Corbin would return to the Phoenix Suns as an assistant coach under Earl Watson's newest coaching staff.
+On June 25, 2016, two days after the 2016 NBA draft ended, the Phoenix Suns announced that Corbin would return to the Phoenix Suns as an assistant coach under Earl Watson's newest coaching staff.
 Watson was a previous player under Corbin's tenure during his last season coaching the Jazz, and was also a mentor for Watson as he began his transition into coaching in the NBA.
 He'd also be reunited later on with Mehmet Okur, another former player he coached that would join the Suns' coaching staff as a player development coach.
 After a 2 season stint in Phoenix, Corbin and the Suns parted ways.

+On June 26, 2018, Corbin was hired by the Orlando Magic as assistant coach.

+On August 2, 2022, Corbin was hired by the Charlotte Hornets as an assistant coach.